 - As a neutral party, the mediator works with the parents to find areas of agreement for a parenting plan.

-- Agreements reached are drafted by the mediator and provided to the parents and/or attorneys.
+- Agreements reached can be drafted by the mediator and provided to the parents and/or attorneys.

-- Those agreements will need to be entered properly in the court file and finalized by an order by the judge.
+- Mediated agreements will need to be entered properly in the court file and finalized by an order by the judge.

 Who are the mediators?